persinammon4/capstone-snake-game/README.md

 ## Testing

 This is a freeform game project, so human input and observation is required for testing (not as simple as automatically running a test suite from command line).
 Recording scores and gameplay logic are both based on human input.
-Reading and writing files can be tested with unit tests, but it was faster to visually inspect (this being a personal project, not professional shared amongst a group).
+LeaderBoard functions can be tested with unit tests, but it was faster to visually inspect (this being a personal project, not professional shared amongst a group).
+It is possible to write a driver going through all the game scenarios and waiting for a human to play the game once a scenario is triggered.

 1. In `main.cpp`, pass in the two game mode parameters that you want to test.
 2. To add a new environment (of obstacles and whether to have an AI controlled competitor snake), go to `scenario.h`, write a new `GameEnv[x]` where x is an unused positive integer, and change the order of the method names in the vector to guarantee your function will be used to populate the game.
 Include an invariant before adding items to Game environment to ensure the new case isn't triggered by a game with the wrong modes.